News & Events / IHEP and 13 Partners Respond to ED’s Proposed Distance Education Regulations

 • Expand the definition of “additional location” to include virtual locations.
 This change would improve ED’s understanding of the prevalence of distance education.
 Additionally, this change would enable student loan borrowers to access closed school discharges if their institution closes online operations while maintaining a physical presence, or vice versa.

 • Require distance education data reporting on federal aid recipients.
-By requiring institutions to report the distance education status of federal aid recipients, ED will gain valuable information on the outcomes of these students.
+By requiring institutions to report the distance education status of federal aid recipients, ED and other stakeholders will gain valuable information on the outcomes of these students.
 Ideally, this would allow ED to publish aggregate student outcomes by distance education status on the College Scorecard

 Read the full letter to learn more.